Pitsky - Crossbreed Info & Care Guide

 Coat colors

 The same problem continues with the coat colors of future Pitsky puppies.
 Huskies can be black and white, grey and white, sable, red and white, and agouti.
 Pitties come in more than 20 different coat colors, but we will not go into details about that here.
-The future Pitsky puppies can end up being any combination of those colors, which means you can expect all possible coat colors.
+The future Pitsky puppies can be any combination of those colors, which means you can expect all possible coat colors.
 However, most of them are black, brown, white, grey, and shades of those colors.

 Pitsky character

 The character of a Pitsky is mostly a combination of its parent’s characters.
-Both parent breeds are active, so you can expect an active and energetic Pitsky puppy.
+Both parent breeds are active so you can expect an active and energetic Pitsky puppy.
 Pitties are brave, curious, and intense.
 They are typical Terriers, while Huskies are vocal, outdoorsy, hard-working dogs.
 Both breeds are sensitive and form strong bonds with their owners.

 Pitskies are a combination of those characteristics.
 They are energetic, playful, affectionate, and protective.
 However, they can also be reactive and overly defensive of their things and family.
 Luckily, their character can be influenced by socialization and training.